Shopify 6 Months for $1/Month: How to Find & Claim It

 Shopify Help Center — Trying Shopify with a free trial — Monthly plan promotional pricing · View source (help.shopify.com)

-Shopify Free Trial 2026: How to Get the Best DealWalkthrough of Shopify's current trial offers — including where to find extended promotional deals.
+Shopify Free Trial 2026: How to Get the Best DealA third-party walkthrough of Shopify's current $1/month trial offer and how to claim it at signup.

 6 Months vs 3 Months: What's Actually Different?